What are Performance Chips

 Yes, it has moderate results, but yes.
-This is possible because (1) there are laws regulating the emissions produced by the engine and (2) the need of using low quality (low-octane) fuel for economic reasons.
-Both reasons lead manufacturers to produce engines which are set to make less power than the maximum they can produce.
+This is possible because (1) there are laws regulating the emissions produced by the engine and (2) the need for using low quality (low-octane) fuel for economic reasons.
+Both reasons lead manufacturers to produce engines that are set to make less power than the maximum they can produce.
 And guess what?
 The limits introduced to achieve those goals reside in the ECM programming.
 With chip tuning, a reprogram of engine parameters is done in an attempt to gain back the power that was left behind the regulations.
-Which leads to another question, is it legal?
+This leads to another question, is it legal?
 In most cases, probably not.
 If your car is modified mechanically or in programming, it may fail the emissions test.
 Another thing is that the speed limit a car can naturally go is limited by law in some countries to 180 Km/h (112 MPH) and that limit is programmed in the ECM too.
 If you modify the programming, so the car can go faster than 180 Km/hr it could be illegal even if you never reach that speed.
 Please note that this is different from the legal speed limit (ex: 65 Mph in the USA).
 This instead, is a limit on how fast the car can naturally go if it has the space to develop that speed.

 Besides EPROM chips or Piggybacks or resistors, there are other methods that people try in an attempt to get more power out of their car’s engine.
 An example is to use a direct connection in the engine fan(s).
 They claim that keeping the engine temperature lower will allow to advance timing more and produce more power out of it.
 Their rule is something like every certain fewer temperature degrees in the engine, allows for an extra degree of ignition advance.
 Another modification I have seen often is the EGR or “Exhaust Gas Recirculation”.
 This is a system that is installed in all cars.
 It allows a certain amount of exhaust gas to be injected back to the intake manifold.
-This is done for (1) keep the temperature of the engine lower and (2) the most important, it helps reduce nitrous oxides emissions produced by the engine.
+This is done for (1) keep the temperature of the engine lower and (2) the most important, it helps reduce nitrous oxide emissions produced by the engine.
 Nitrous oxides only happen at high temperatures.
 If the combustion chamber gets hot enough, it will mix nitrogen with oxygen, producing nitrous oxide gas, which like carbon oxide gases, it is poisonous too.
 Where does the engine get the nitrogen?
-From the same place it gets the oxygen, from the air.
-The atmosphere is about 20% oxygen, 79% nitrogen and 1% other gases.
+From the same place where it gets the oxygen, from the air.
+The atmosphere is about 20% oxygen, 79% nitrogen, and 1% other gases.
 That’s the air we breathe.

 So why the EGR?
 Because recirculating exhaust gas induces inert gases to the intake, producing less power.
 That is, less oxygen, less combustion temperature equals less power.
 I haven’t measured it, but I guess that it is not more than one or two horsepower difference.
 Also, it is activated only at high engine speeds.
 The valve keeps closed (deactivated) at low engine speeds to avoid disturbing idle or cruising speeds.
-By the way, if you are eliminating the EGR, it will be a good idea to keep the engine fans running as described above, as a lower temperature will be needed in that case.
+By the way, if you are eliminating the EGR, it will be a good idea to keep the engine fans running as described above, as lower temperatures will be needed in that case.

-Still another modification is a complete reprogrammable system, but those are the fewer that are purchased because they are expensive, many times an expert is required to do a basic programming to at least start the engine and then go from there to a complete tune.
+Still another modification is a complete reprogrammable system, but those are the fewer that are purchased because they are expensive, many times an expert is required to do basic programming to at least start the engine and then go from there to a complete tune.
 These units need to be programmed from zero to match the engine functions and parameters of your car.
 Of course, once working, you may do any chance without other limits than the engine’s natural limits.

 Back to Chips.
 What Changes Are Made?